Moddable-OpenSource/moddable/documentation/network/network.md

 ### Advertising an mDNS service

-The following example announces the availability of an http service on the current host.
+The following example announces the availability of an `_http._tcp` service on port 80 of the current host.

 	mdns.add({
 		name: "http",